StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 * A [Groovy](https://groovy-lang.org/) provisioning script that installs the components of the StackPack \(`TutorialProvision.groovy`\)
 * A component and relation template that tell StackState how to process incoming data into components and relations \(`tutorial-component-template.json.handlebars` and `tutorial-relation-template.json.handlebars`\)
-* [Groovy](https://groovy-lang.org/) component and relation id extractor scripts that tell StackState how to extract the identifiers from the incoming data \(`Tutorial component id extractor.groovy` and `Tutorial relation id extractor.groovy`\)
+* [Groovy](https://groovy-lang.org/) component and relation ID extractor scripts that tell StackState how to extract the identifiers from the incoming data \(`Tutorial component id extractor.groovy` and `Tutorial relation id extractor.groovy`\)
 * [Markdown](https://en.wikipedia.org/wiki/Markdown) files and images that are shown in the StackState GUI when users interact with the StackPack \(in the `resources` directory\)
 * A configuration file that describes all components of the StackPack \(`stackpack.conf`\)